cheeepsan/libgdxtestWithScreenAndStage/README.md

 This project is built using [libgdx game library](https://libgdx.badlogicgames.com/).

+This project is built using gaming library, but there is no game.
+It was written during boring army times and basically is a showcase of my java skills.

+What can be found in this code:

+* Distinguished/almost modular classes
+* Automatic tile loading into memory from JSON files
+* Small map generator
+* Object provider
+* Generic objects

+This project can do:

+* Draw tiles
+* Move units
+* Nothing else

 In the "core" folder are found all the main source files.
 Moreover "assets" folder containing textures and JSON files.

 # Assets